d3centr/dap/client/README.md

 On a **subsequent launch** or update, you might want to:
 1) add `EnableBackup=true` argument to sync blockchain data between client and backup before the former starts;
 2) scale down instance size to `large` if you caught up with the chain and wish to simply keep it in sync;
-3) set `EnableBackup=false` to avoid automated backup sync whenever a spot instance reboots (causing downtime).
+3) set `EnableBackup=false` to avoid automated backup sync when restarting an instance (causing downtime).

+*Note*
+- When a single client is out-of-sync, both consensus and execution must still run on an InstanceSize >= xlarge (default) to catch up with the chain.
-*all these parameters won't have any effect if the instance size isn't explicitly changed at the same time*
+- Parameter updates are not applied when the instance size isn't explicitly changed at the same time, i.e. you need a boostrap to change a configuration and better to be explicit when requesting a reboot.

 > If you wish to deploy Lighthouse beacon client instead, you need to bring your own knowledge, e.g:\
 Lighthouse does not sync before the merge without an execution client, etc...